BoofPC/ZorCK2016/README.md

 IMPORTANT NOTE:
-If you are working on a PERMANENT feature branch (e.g. pokemon), you need to switch all references to "master" above to your feature branch name ("pokemon").
+If you are working on a PERMANENT feature branch (e.g. pokemon), you need to switch all references to "master" above to your feature branch name "pokemon".
 For all intents and purposes, "pokemon" is now your master branch.